-Some background, I breastfed on demand but had a few work commitments during our son’s first 6 months of life I had to attend that required me to pump while gone.
-I was teaching a 2-week course M-F which was 9am-4pm during the summer, then later on the same year I taught a full day once a week. (thank goodness I could still drink my coffee).
+Some background, I breastfed on demand but had a few work commitments during our son’s first 6 months of our son’s life.
+Therefore, I pumped quite regularly with my Ameda Finesse Double Electric Breast Pump during that time.
+I was teaching a 2-week course M-F which was 9am-4pm during the summer, then later the same year, I taught a full day once a week.
+It was an exhausting time!

 I brought my Ameda Finesse with me to school and pumped every 3 hours.
 I would bring it with me in the tote bag it came with.
 Inside I had everything I needed and because the pump is a closed system, it needed minimal cleaning.

-Actually, I chose this pump out of a list my insurance sent me simply because it came with a bunch of required accessories while the other pumps you had to purchase bottles, tote bag and cooler bag separately.
+Actually, I chose the Ameda Finesse Electric Breast Pump out of a list my insurance sent me.
+It came with a bunch of required accessories while the other pumps you had to purchase bottles, tote bag and cooler separately.

 However, besides my say- so, let me share some tangible reasons why I recommend the Ameda Finesse to other mothers.

 Product Name: Ameda Finesse Double Electric Breast Pump